 - A new paragraph at the bottom of a page, must include two lines of text.
 Otherwise,

 the entire paragraph should begin at the top of the next page.

 - When ending a paragraph at the top of a page, there must be at least two lines of

 - You may allow more than 1" at the bottom of a page in order to avoid widows and orphan

 - Include a double space before AND after all mathematical equations.

-- Equation numbers must be aligned with the right-hand margin.
+- Equation numbers (typed in either parentheses or brackets) must be aligned with the

 - All images (color or grayscale) included in your document must be clearly readable

 both onscreen and when printed.